erelsgl/badkan/README.md

     Go to settings -> Service Account -> Generate New private key.

-Then put the file in the folder database_exports and change its name to private_key.json.
+Then put the file in the folder backend/firebase/ and change its name to private_key.json.

 From the firebase storage, upload manually the badkan_guide.pdf in a bucket named guide.